 Non-browning apples have the potential to decrease food waste and increase the availability of pre-cut apple slices for consumers.
-Arctic® Apples have a 28-day shelf life, without the use (and taste) of antioxidant preservatives like calcium ascorbate.
+Arctic® Apples have a 28-day shelf life, without the use (and taste) of preservatives like calcium ascorbate.

 “Our apples have decreased visibility of surface damage from bin rub, handling, and packing line bruising.”Arctic® Apples on Instagram

 Previous mitigation efforts for enzymatic browning slices were limited to preservatives, rather than delaying the browning itself using biotechnology.
 Because Arctic® Apples are non-browning, they don’t require the use of preservatives.
 These apple slices, therefore, require less processing and additives than conventional fruits.